 Preparing Stock Solutions

 The following data is based on the product molecular weight 414.4.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |10 mM||0.24 mL||1.21 mL||2.41 mL|

 |50 mM||0.05 mL||0.24 mL||0.48 mL|